Modularising Verification Of Durable Opacity: Foundations

 \subsection{Linearizability and Durable Linearizability}

 Linearizability of concurrent data structures is defined by comparing the (possibly concurrent) histories arising in usages of the data structure to sequential {\em legal} histories.
 Legality is defined by specifying sequential objects $\bbS$, i.e., sequential versions of a data structure (see \refdef{def:seq-obj}).
-These sequential versions define the "correct" behaviour, like, e.g. a queue data structure adhering to a FIFO protocol or not losing elements.
-For the formal definition of linearizability here, we simply assume that we have the set of sequential legal histories $H_\bbS$ (as generated by sequential objects) given.
+These sequential versions define the ``correct'' behaviour, e.g. a queue data structure adhering to a FIFO protocol or not losing elements.
+For now, in the formal definition of linearizability, we simply assume that we are given the set of sequential legal histories $H_\bbS$ (as generated by a sequential object).
 Later, we will give an abstract data type in the form of an IOA~\cite{LT87} as a specification of a sequential object.

 A concurrent data structure is {\em linearizable} if all of its histories arising in usages of the data structure are linearizable.